harangn/a11y-alt-check/README.md

 1. Copy the output from the text file into a Word document.
 2. Select all content (`ctrl+a`).
 3. Manually format as a list.
 It can be unordered (`alt h u` then select type) or ordered (`alt h n` then select type).

+#### Output List Organization

-Word preserves the indentation levels, resulting in a useful formatted list.
-The top-level list items will be the link title and URL.
-Each alt text issue will be a nested list item.
-If there is empty or missing alt text, the issue itself will have two nested list items, the src attribute value and the whole img tag.
+Word preserves the indentation levels, resulting in a useful formatted list with the following characteristics:
+* Top-level list items: Link title and URL.
+* Nested list item: Alt text issue.
+* Sub-nested list item: `src` attribute value and `img` tag of element with empty or missing alt text.

 ### Known Words